izamghali/git-practice/README.md

 This is addition for branch one.

 addition for branch WEAR-1

+second line for branch WEAR-1

-another line for branch WEAR-1
+third line for branch WEAR-1